ZoinerTejada/hdinsight-docs/hdinsight-hive-analyze-sensor-data.md

 * Infer reliability of HVAC systems used in the buildings
 * Visualize the data in Microsoft Excel

-# Sensor Data Loaded Into Windows Azure Storage Blob
+# Sensor Data Loaded Into Azure Storage Blobs

 Let's load the sensor data into your default storage account.